 What Skeptics and Believers Can Learn From Noah

-Most people are familiar with the Torah’s story of Noah and the ark.
+Most people are familiar with the Torah’s story of Noah and the Ark.

-This week’s Torah portion, Noah (Genesis 6:9–11:32), highlights Noah’s righteousness, the moral decline of the world that led to the flood, and one of the most essential and spiritual principles for human beings.
+This week’s Torah portion, Noah (Genesis 6:9–11:32), highlights Noah’s righteousness, the moral decline of the world that led to the Flood, and one of the most essential and spiritual principles for human beings.

-Despite the corruption that filled the earth, the merciful God gave humanity a second chance and promised: “there will never again be a flood to destroy the earth” (Genesis 9:11).
+Despite the corruption that filled the earth, the merciful God gave humanity a second chance and promised, “There will never again be a flood to destroy the earth” (Genesis 9:11).
 Furthermore, God established an “everlasting covenant between God and every living creature” (Genesis 9:16).

 Since God established this covenant specifically with Noah and his descendants, this moral code is known as the “Noahide Covenant.”

 Established on a belief in God and the Torah, the Noahide Covenant consists of seven universal precepts derived from various passages in the Torah.
-The “Seven Laws of Noah” require mankind to 1) not worship idolatry, 2) not curse God, 3) not murder, 4) not commit adultery, 5) not steal, 6) establish courts of law, and 7) not be cruel to animals, especially the barbaric practice of eating a limb from a living animal.
+The “Seven Laws of Noah” require humanity to 1) not worship idolatry, 2) not curse God, 3) not murder, 4) not commit adultery, 5) not steal, 6) establish courts of law, and 7) not be cruel to animals, especially regarding the barbaric practice of eating a limb from a living animal.

 Remarkably, God placed a “rainbow in the clouds to be a sign of the covenant” (Genesis 9:13), and the seven colors of a rainbow allude to the seven universal commandments.

 The Noahide covenant is a powerful refutation to other religions that claim that their religion is the “only way” to reach God.
-Christian missionaries, for example, quote Jesus as saying, “no one comes to the Father except through me” (John 14:6).
+Christian missionaries, for example, quote Jesus as saying, “No one comes to the Father except through me” (John 14:6).

 The long history of persecution against the Jews made it nearly impossible to promote the Noahide covenant.
-However, in recent years the Noahide covenant has become better known, and many non-Jews are discovering that it is a positive alternative to the dogmatic faith in which they were raised.
+However, in recent years the Noahide covenant has become better known, and many non-Jews are discovering that it is a positive and fulfilling alternative to the dogmatic faith in which they were raised.

 Together we can strive to make the world a moral and spiritual place based on our mutual love and awe of God.
 So then, as the prophet Isaiah says, “They shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore” (Isaiah 2:4).